Warnakala/blender-studio-tools/README.md

 ## Installation
 Download or clone this repository.
-In the root project folder you will find the 'blender_media_viewer' folder.
 Blender expects Application Templates in these folders:

 `{BLENDER_USER_SCRIPTS}/startup/bl_app_templates_user`

 `{BLENDER_SYSTEM_SCRIPTS}/startup/bl_app_templates_system`

+In the root project folder you will find the 'blender_media_viewer' folder.
-Place the `blender_media_viewer` folder in on of these directories or create a sym link to it.
+Place the `blender_media_viewer` folder in one of these directories or create a sym link to it.

 More information on Application Templates can be found [here](https://docs.blender.org/manual/en/latest/advanced/app_templates.html).

 ## How to get started
 After installing blender-media-viewer you can start it via the **File->New** menu.